Things to Consider Before Choosing Granite or Quartz Countertops for Your Kitchen in Malaysia

 However, the confusion comes while choosing the materials for kitchen countertop, due to its wide variety and choices.
 In this article, we will compare the unique characteristics of Quartz and Granite so you can have a better idea on which surface you should choose.

 Granite countertop is considered a popular choice among Malaysians, given the fact that it is one of the hardest materials for kitchen counters.
 However, the great features come with a steeper price.

 Besides, the procedure of granite installation comes with complicated calculations and tool expertise.
-If the processes are handled poorly by a novice, it might lead to endless troubles in the future.
+If it is a novice who handles these processes poorly, it might lead to endless troubles in the future.

 Nevertheless, granite has been a popular material for kitchen countertop choice for years.
 That is because it exhibits the elegance that can’t be matched by most materials.
 As a natural stone material, it has the designs and lines that are unique on its own, which means every granite countertop is in fact one of a kind.
 Its refined surface and appealing sparkles also brighten up your kitchen.

-However, extra cares are required to maintain the stunning outlook of the granite countertops.
+However, it requires extra cares to maintain the stunning outlook of the granite countertops.
 While it is sturdy and hard, prolonged exposures to acidic product could lead to oxidations and results in a marred surface.
-Hence, acidic cleaning products are strongly discouraged.
+Hence, we strongly discourage acidic cleaning products.